SiaFoundation/siad/doc/api/index.html.md

 may not begin with a forward-slash character.

 ### OPTIONAL
+**createtime** int64
+The timestamp which should be put in the file metadata as the creation timestamp of the file.
+This is a Unix timestamp.

 **force** | bool
 If there is already a file that exists at the provided siapath, setting this flag will cause the new file to overwrite/delete the existing file.
 If this flag